DataAnalyticsinStudentHands/ArtApp/README.md

 6. Run `ionic resources` to generate icons and splash screen assets.

 7. Run `cordova platform build ios` or `cordova platform build android` and use appropriate cordova commands to test/build/deploy.
+NOTE: android-21 SDK Platform must be installed via SDKManager for a successful android build.